Grab your whiskers and your wildest costume, it’s time to pounce on adventure!!

 You’re free to chase whatever fun you fancy, our goal is simply to round up our favorite cool cats and whisk everyone away to a magical hideaway.
 Just know, we’re planning a party along with lots of other things, get ready for some food, fun, and swamptronic beats.

-This is a retreat center with lots of different accommodations to suit most preferences.
+This is a retreat center with lots of different accommodations to suit most everyones preferences.
 It is not a luxury hotel, most of the accommodations are a tent variation, but with actual beds (we need this, we’re mostly over 40).
-All the accommodations have power running to them, heated blankets, end tables, it’ll be great!
+All the accommodations do have power, heated blankets, end tables, etc, it’ll be great!

-There are fewer accommodations than people invited.
-Many of the accommodations have multiple beds, with room for more than more than 1 person or couple.
-Is this the perfect situation?
-No, AND we will be happy to play match maker if you’d like to find someone to bunk with.
-The cabin spaces especially when broken down and split among individuals become reasonably priced.
+FYI, There are fewer accommodations than people invited.
+Many of the accommodations have multiple beds, with room for more than more than 1 person or couple per dwelling.
+Is this situation perfect?
+No. We are asking that in order to help us ensure we can ensure as much space is used as possible, please utilize the beds available.
+We will be happy to play match maker if you’d like to find someone to bunk with.
+It’ll help cut down on overall cost, and maybe you’ll walk away with a new best friend.

 To book your accommodations at Bison Peak Lodge, follow this link.

-There is also room for people to bring to their own tents, yurts, conversion vans, you name it!
-If you’d like to use this option please make sure you RSVP, and let us know what your setup is like.
+There is room for people to bring to their own tents, yurts, conversion vans, you name it!
+If you’d like to use this option please make sure you let us know in the RSVP, and let us know what your setup is like.
 There are no utility hook ups for RV’s, but there is space for one.

 There is one close option available off property.
 The Broadmore Fly Fishing Camp is the closest neighbor to Bison Peak Lodge, it’s across the road.
 In December 2025, the price for a cabin is $1488 a night.